To promote access to healthy, safe and affordable housing, the city is rolling out the “Responsible Landlord” project in 2024.

 - The project is the latest in a series of city initiatives concerning sanitary housing.

 - The project targets Montréal rental buildings with 6 or more units.

 - Holding landlords of multi-unit buildings accountable

 - Reducing the number of unsanitary and poorly maintained dwellings

 - Improving housing conditions while maintaining affordability

-- Increase transparency
+- Increasing transparency

-A complementary tool
+A complementary initiative

 Learn more about the city’s role in sanitation: Sanitation, maintenance and safety of dwellings.